-\\ These are provisioned under Department of Agriculture, Cooperation and Farmers Welfare, Department of Land Resources and Ministry of Water Resources, River Development and Ganga Rejuvenation and Ministry of Finance.
+ii)These are provisioned under Department of Agriculture, Cooperation and Farmers Welfare, Department of Land Resources and Ministry of Water Resources, River Development and Ganga Rejuvenation and Ministry of Finance.
+Source: Compiled by CBGA from Union Budget documents, various years.